Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-webhook/README.md

   WebhookPlugin.init({
     httpMethod: 'POST',
     /**
-     * Optional: 'delay' Deduplicates events within 3000ms.
+     * Optional: 'delay' waits and deduplicates events for 3000ms.
      * If 4 events were fired for the same channel within 3 seconds,
      * only 1 webhook call will be sent
      */